mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   PreventDamage: true
   # Do you want to prevent players hunger while he is in jail
   PreventHunger: true
+  Commands:
+    # Commands to be performed when player gets jailed
+    OnJail:
+    - ''
+    # Commands to be performed when player gets unjailed
+    OnUnJail:
+    - ''
   WhiteListedCmds:
   - cmi msg
   - cmi reply